Snowflake-Labs/sfquickstarts/site/sfguides/src/hightouch-composable-cdp/hightouch-composable-cdp.md

 - Analyze the results of your split test with a suite of no-code analytics tools that pull insight directly from Snowflake.

 Note: To complete this quickstart, you must have access to the advanced features of Hightouch.
 If completing outside of Snowflake hands-on labs, please reach out to the Hightouch team to get access.

+### Prerequisites

+- Snowflake Account

+You will need a Snowflake Account with ACCOUTADMIN access to install Hightouch via Partner Connect.
+If you don't have the correct permissions, you'll need to start a trial account, which the next section details.

 <!-- ------------------------ -->
 ## Pre-work: Create Hightouch Workspace